3 Reasons You May Need a Coach

 “I would say the number one benefit of coaching is clarity,” says Tarek.
 “You get clarity on different levels.
-It goes from understanding where you are and where you really want to be, to realizing what you need to do to get there, and a coach definitely helps with this.”
+It goes from understanding where you are and where you really want to be, to realize what you need to do to get there, and a coach definitely helps with this.”

 - You have goals, but struggle to follow through with them

 “The thing is that most people think they only need coaching when they’re in trouble or when things are going really bad,” says Tarek.
 “But when you actually think about it, all the successful people around us are able to maintain their successes with the help of a coach.
-So it works both ways, when you’re struggling to make a change and also when you’re targeting to improve and become better at something.”
+So it works both ways when you’re struggling to make a change and also when you’re targeting to improve and become better at something.”

 - You’re running low on motivation

 It’s not uncommon for people to set goals and then find that they can’t really be bothered to complete them.
-You may be struggling to see the point, or something you were once incredibly passionate and excited about may now seem too unachievable.
+You may be struggling to see the point or something you were once incredibly passionate and excited about may now seem too unachievable.
 Cue coaches.
 “The coach helps you with motivation because that’s someone who can understand you better,” says Tarek.
 “A professional coach helps you create a realistic plan and understands what motivates you to push you to take the necessary steps to follow through on your plan.
 This is why coaching is hard to replace with an app.
-Apps can’t provide that complete personalised experience that requires human interaction.”
+Apps can’t provide that complete personalized experience that requires human interaction.”

 Types of Coaching